Caritas Medical Centre: History

 Caritas Medical Centre was founded by Caritas Hong Kong and opened by the Hong Kong Governor, David Trench, on 17 December 1964.

 The centre is now an acute general hospital with 1,206 beds situated in Shamshuipo.
-It provides a full range of acute and rehabilitation care, ambulatory and community medical services, including a 24-hour accident and emergency service, general outpatient service, and inpatient and outpatient specialist services in a one-stop setting – so-called single episode care.
-The hospital maintains close ties with its parent organisation, Caritas Hong Kong, and a strong Catholic culture under the motto "Love in the Service of Hope".
+It provides acute and rehabilitation care, ambulatory and community medical services, including a 24-hour accident and emergency service, general outpatient service, and inpatient and outpatient specialist services in a one-stop setting – so-called single episode care.
+The hospital maintains ties with its parent organisation, Caritas Hong Kong, and a strong Catholic culture under the motto "Love in the Service of Hope".

 Services

-The hospital has well-developed supporting services, including Pathology, Radiology, Anaesthesiology and Allied Health services.
+The hospital supporting services include Pathology, Radiology, Anaesthesiology and Allied Health services.
 Other ambulatory and outreach community services include Geriatric day hospital and Community Geriatric Assessment Team, Community Nursing service, and Palliative Home Care service.
 The services provided reflect the needs of the population served - ageing, low income, new immigrants.